robin-rpr/calos/doc/faq.rst

 :code:`ptrace(2)` one another, but sibling user namespaces `do not
 <http://man7.org/linux/man-pages/man2/ptrace.2.html>`_.
 (You *can*
-:code:`ptrace(2)` into a child namespace, which is why :code:`gdb` doesn’t require anything special in Charliecloud.)
+:code:`ptrace(2)` into a child namespace, which is why :code:`gdb` doesn’t require anything special in Clearly.)

 This problem is not specific to containers; for example, many settings of kernels with `YAMA